What Is Big Data? Definition, Uses, & How It Works Explained

 • Types of Analytics:

-• Predictive Analytics: Uses historical data to predict future outcomes.
+• Predictive Analytics: Uses data to predict future outcomes.

-• Prescriptive Analytics: Provides recommendations on how to handle future actions based on predictive analytics.
+• Prescriptive Analytics: Recommends actions based on data predictions.

 Machine Learning with Big Data

-• Use Cases: Predictive maintenance, recommendation systems, fraud detection, and sentiment analysis.
+• Use Cases: Recommendation engines, predictive maintenance, fraud detection, sentiment analysis.

 Data Visualization